Meeds-io/whitepaper/en/5-roadmap.md

 At that time, the MEED token already existed.
 It is possible to acquire it and liquidity pools are open for participation, on Polygon and Ethereum networks.

-Three Meeds association members use the system internally to engage and reward their users and improve the Meeds software.
+Three Meeds Association members use the system internally to engage and reward their users and improve the Meeds software.

 The Investor app is available on Ethereum Mainnet.
 At launch, it includes staking, liquidity rewards, points accumulation and redeeming of Deeds.